 Best for: Companies already on Google Cloud looking to add AI capabilities using native services.

-Pricing Transparency: What to Expect
+Pricing Transparency: What to Ask For Instead of a Headline Quote

 Hidden costs to ask about:

-Comparison Table
+Vendor Model Comparison Table

 How to Choose the Right Provider